 - A form of discrimination based on personal characteristics (gender, race, beliefs, sexual orientation, and physical or mental disability).

-- Any behavior that would be reasonably expected to be unwelcome or objectionable, and which has a negative impact on a person’s work/learning environment.
+- Any behaviour that would be reasonably expected to be unwelcome or objectionable, and which has a negative impact on a person’s work/learning environment.

-- the display of offensive materials or media that degrade others’ dignity
+- the display of offensive materials or media that degrades others’ dignity,

-- undermining a person’s dignity by causing embarassment or discomfort
+- undermining a person’s dignity by causing embarrassment or discomfort.

 Sexual Misconduct is…

 An umbrella terms for any violence (physical or psychological) carried out without consent through sexual means and/or that targets sexuality.Sexual misconduct includes:

 - Sexual assault (non-consensual sexual action done by an individual to another involving touching of a sexual nature.)

 - Sexual harassment (a form of harassment involving unwelcome sexual advances, requests for sexual favours, persistent and repeated unwanted discussions of sexual nature.)

 - Attempts or threats to do any of the above,